-11 If the line crosses the 45 degree line and if the crossing point is one of the seven feasible allocations on the line, then this allocation is the LUA; if the line crosses the 45 degree line but the crossing point is not a feasible allocation then the feasible allocation on the line that is closest to the 45 degree line is the LUA; and if the line does not cross the 45 degree line then the feasible allocation on the line that is closest to the 45 degree line is the LUA; LUA.
+$^{^{13}}$ If the line crosses the 45 degree line and if the crossing point is one of the seven feasible allocations on the line, then this allocation is the LUA; if the line crosses the 45 degree line but the crossing point is not a feasible allocation then the feasible allocation on the line that is closest to the 45 degree line is the LUA; and if the line does not cross the 45 degree line then the feasible allocation on the line that is closest to the 45 degree line that is closest to the 45 degree line is the LUA.

-Figure 7: Distribution of the distance between the actual choice of the SM and the least unequal allocation on the line.
-Positive numbers represent unequal choices in favor of the SM, negative numbers represent unequal choices in favor of the FM.
+Fig. 7 Distribution of the distance between the actual choice of the SM and the least unequal allocation on the line.
+Positive numbers represent unequal choices in favor of the SM, negative numbers represent unequal choices in favor of the FM